melodysyue/Basic-Hypothesis-Testing/hypothesis_testing.md

     ##  Wilcoxon signed rank test with continuity correction
     ##
     ## data:  dif
-    ## V = 1254, p-value = 1.252e-05
+    ## V = 1505, p-value = 0.000456
     ## alternative hypothesis: true location is not equal to 0

-Conclusion: Wilcoxon signed-rank test is more powerful than the simply sign test.
-Using the rank data in addition to the sign data gave us much better precision, since it has smaller p value.
+**Wilcoxon signed-rank test is more powerful than the simply sign test.** Using the rank data in addition to the sign data gave us much better precision, since it has smaller p value.

-##### Wilcoxon Rank Sum Test (a.k.a Mann-Whitney test or Wilcoxon-Mann-Whitney test)
+#### Wilcoxon Rank Sum Test (a.k.a Mann-Whitney test or Wilcoxon-Mann-Whitney test)

-Background: the sign test and Wilcoxon signed rank test are usefl non-parametric alternatives to the one-sample and paired t-tests.
-A nonparametric alternative to the unpaired t-test is given by the Wilcoxon rank sum test, which is also known as the Mann-Whitney test.
-When used in one-sample or paired test, wilcox.test means Wilcoxon signed rank test, whereas when used in unpaired two-sample test, wilcox.test means Wilcoxon rank sum test.
+Background: the sign test and Wilcoxon signed rank test are useful non-parametric alternatives to the one-sample and paired t-tests. **A nonparametric alternative to the unpaired t-test is given by the Wilcoxon rank sum test, which is also known as the Mann-Whitney test.** When used in one-sample or paired test, wilcox.test means Wilcoxon signed rank test, whereas when used in unpaired two-sample test, *wilcox.test* means Wilcoxon rank sum test.

 ``` r
 z=rnorm(100,2)